MIght Sites become Doorway Pages Over Time?

 People also sometimes create fresh doorway pages, but it’s not unusual for doorway pages to be built upon older content found at sites that might have been abandoned, and then sold.

 It’s also possible that some site owners might decide to change and update the content on their sites, to focus upon different products and topics, and to launch different services on their pages.
-It might not be a bad idea to do some of that on new pages with different URLs.
+It might not be a bad idea to do some of that on new pages with different URLs, rather than create what may be seen by a search engine as doorway pages.